 Prague Castle (Golden Lane)

-This museum reveals the life and work of Franz Kafka which is displayed in photographs, manuscripts and diaries of Kafka’s works, as well as audio-visual shows.
+This museum reveals the life and work of Franz Kafka, which is displayed in photographs, manuscripts and diaries of Kafka’s works, and audio-visual shows.
 Location: Hegertova cihelna, Cihelná 2; Open: daily 10am-6pm. www.kafkamuseum.cz

 Franz Kafka worked here as a clerk in some of the former insurance offices on the corner of Jindřišská from 1906 to 1907.

 This is not only a place where you can find numerous cafés, restaurants and architectural gems.
 Franz Kafka spent many years here and in the neighbouring street.
 In the 1890s, he attended the German grammar school across the square at the bright-pink Kinský Palace.
 First, Kafka lived in the house on Old Town Square no.2 (the Renaissance house “U Minuty”) just beside the Astronomical Clock.
 Later in his life, ill with tuberculosis, Kafka moved with his family to the house at Old Town Square no.5.
 The favourite Kafka memorial is found at Old Town Square no.17, the former home of socialite Berta Fanta, who ran a weekly salon in her drawing-room.

 A plaque on the house says: HERE IN THIS SALON OF MRS. BERTA FANTA, ALBERT EINSTEIN, PROFESSOR AT PRAGUE UNIVERSITY FROM 1911 TO 1912, FOUNDER OF THE THEORY OF RELATIVITY, NOBEL PRIZE WINNER, PLAYED THE VIOLIN AND MET HIS FRIENDS, FAMOUS WRITERS MAX BROD AND FRANZ KAFKA.